mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays the first 10 lines of /etc/passwd Script that displays the third line of the file iacta Script  that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+Script that writes into and over wtites into the file ls_cwd_content theresult of the command ls -la